mdolab/MACH-Aero/machAeroTutorials/overset_volume_mesh.rst

 This options are quite basic and you should recognize most of them.
 But I want to point out some:

 outerFaceBC
     This has to be set to ``overset``.
-This way ADflow knows it has to interpolate the outer faces and dont apply any boundary conditions.
+This way ADflow knows it has to interpolate the outer faces and doesn't apply any boundary conditions.

 marchDist